-When a movie like that and Elizabethtown receive polarizing reactions, how do you interpret that?
+When a movie like Vanilla and Elizabethtown receive polarizing reactions, how do you take it?
 Do you see them as being movies not for everyone or do you begin to wonder if there’s something wrong with them?

 I think you have to ask yourself, “Is it authentic?
 Are those songs meaningful to you?
 Did you write it from yourself heart?
 Did you tell that story from an authentic place?”
 The answer is such a resounding yes, for both of them.
 You kind of have to say, “If you’re lucky enough to do a bunch of stuff, some of them are going to affect people differently.”
 No, I don’t really rethink it.
 Elizabethtown was for my Dad, and that is really a souvenir of the feeling my dad left behind.
 In the way the personal stuff tends to resonate really strongly, it resonated strongly with the people it affected.
 Like, I love it for that.
 Yeah, no regrets.